-Born in 1954, Mark Van Crombrugge took 6 years of lessons at the St Lukas Institute in Brussels (1969-1975), after which he also worked in K.I.K. in Brussels (Royal Institute for Cultural Heritage), where he followed a one-year course in restoration and conservation methods (1979 – 1980).
+Mark van Crombrugge, born in 1954, followed lessons for 6 years at the St Lukas Institute in Brussels (1969-1975), after which he also worked in K.I.K. in Brussels (Royal Institute for Cultural Heritage), where he took a one-year course in restoration and conservation methods (1980).

-Mark Van Crombrugge mostly works in themes.
-Not only still lifes, but also sea and beach scenes, a series about dancers and other themes are discussed.
-In 2016 he is also realizing a series of portraits.
-Due to the enormous experience gained in a life of drawing and painting, he can effortlessly use various techniques with each other and with each other, always with an eye for quality and durability.
+Due to the vast experience gained in a life of drawing and painting, he can effortlessly use various techniques with each other and with each other, always with an eye for quality and durability.
 Craftsmanship is central, in addition to an artistic experience.